 These events are approved by The National Customs Brokers & Forwarders Association of America (NCBFAA) for 20 Certified Customs Specialist (CCS) continuing education points.

-Dates: Beginning July 13 – October 19 (Ten sessions in all).
+Dates: Beginning July 12 – October 11 (a minimum of ten sessions in all).

 Register: Online at REGISTRATION

 Cost: $550.00.
 We encourage you to pay via PayPal by clicking https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BFU5SFVCZYJHY or copying this link to your browser.

 We must receive payment before the first class.
 Information regarding where to log on will be sent upon receipt of full payment.
 Checks must be received prior to the first class.